UniMath/agda-unimath/src/metric-spaces/lipschitz-functions-metric-spaces.lagda.md

   is-uniformly-continuous-is-lipschitz-function-Metric-Space =
     map-is-inhabited
       modulus-of-uniform-continuity-lipschitz-constant-function-Metric-Space

+module _
+  {l1 l2 l1' l2' : Level}
+  (A : Metric-Space l1 l2) (B : Metric-Space l1' l2')
+  where

+  uniformly-continuous-lipschitz-function-Metric-Space :
+    lipschitz-function-Metric-Space A B →
+    uniformly-continuous-map-Metric-Space A B
+  uniformly-continuous-lipschitz-function-Metric-Space f =
+    ( map-lipschitz-function-Metric-Space A B f) ,
+    ( is-uniformly-continuous-is-lipschitz-function-Metric-Space
+      ( A)
+      ( B)
+      ( map-lipschitz-function-Metric-Space A B f)
+      ( is-lipschitz-map-lipschitz-function-Metric-Space A B f))
 ```

 ### The product of Lipschitz constants of maps is a Lipschitz constant of their composition